Ukdav/Implementing-A-Wordpress-Web-Solution/README.md

 ![sudo lsblk](https://github.com/Ukdav/Implementing-A-Wordpress-Web-Solution/assets/139593350/c37d3b90-3571-4a7e-952b-1d3592974efa)

+* Our logical volumes are ready to be used as filesystems for storing application and log data.
+* Creating filesystems on both logical volumes

 * Use *mkfs.ext4* to formant the logical volumes with ext4 filessystem by using the below code:

 *sudo mkfs -t ext4 /dev/webdata-vg/apps-lv*
 *sudo mkfs -t ext4 /dev/webdata-vg/logs-lv*

+* The Apache webserver uses the html folder in the var directory to store web content.
+We create this directory and also a directory for collecting log data of our application

 * Create /var/www/html directory to store website files